StanfordGeospatialCenter/Planet_API_101/README.md

 * Make an AOI GeoJSON file: <https://geojson.io/#map=15.05/37.42155/-122.17619>

-* Use this file for the workshop: <https://raw.githubusercontent.com/StanfordGeospatialCenter/Planet_API_101/main/lakelagunita.geojson>
+* Use this file for the workshop.
+Download it to your machine, then drag&drop it to your Colabs File Panel, once you have the Python Notebook opened: <https://raw.githubusercontent.com/StanfordGeospatialCenter/Planet_API_101/main/lakelagunita.geojson>

 ## Open the Notebook in Colab